Young Summer

-Bobbie Allen known professionally as Young Summer, is an American singer, songwriter based out of Nashville, Tennessee.
+Bobbie Allen, known professionally as Young Summer, is an American singer, songwriter based out of Nashville, Tennessee.
 Her first studio album, Siren, was released in August 2014.
-She released a single "Alright", June 2016 to rave reviews.

-Her follow-up EP, You Would Have Loved It Here, was released October 2016.
+The first single "Alright" from her second EP, You Would Have Loved It Here, was released in June 2016 to positive reviews.
+She released her second full length record in October of 2023 and it was named one of the best album’s of 2023 by SPIN magazine.

-She lists Karen Carpenter, David Bowie, Carole King, Michael Jackson, Prince as influences.

-Allen co-wrote Echosmith's song, “Goodbye,” the lead single from their second studio album, Inside a Dream.
+Allen co-wrote Echosmith's song "Goodbye", the lead single from their EP Inside a Dream.

-Allen is currently working on a new album.

 In 2019, Allen covered "Take Me Out" by Franz Ferdinand.
-Her version appears on the soundtrack for the Hulu TV series, Looking For Alaska, which is based on the 2005 novel by John Green.
+Her version appears on the soundtrack for the Hulu TV series, Looking for Alaska, which is based on the 2005 novel by John Green.

+In May 2023 Allen began promoting her self-titled second full-length album, with the single "Make Waves" of which the video has been watched over 400,000 times as of July 2023.
+Her self-titled full-length album was released on October 13, 2023.
+It was named one of the best albums of 2023 by Spin.